jhobbs/mathnotes/complex/complex-functions.md

 **Procedure 1:** If it is convenient to invert $w = f(z)$ and find $z$ in terms of $w$, $z = h(w)$, then we effectively have $x$ and $y$ in terms of $u$ and $v$.
 We can then substitute these values into $g(x,y) = 0$ to give the equation $g[x(u,v), y(u,v)] = 0$ for $C'$.

 **Procedure 2:** If it is inconvenient to find $z$ in terms of $w$, we can represent $C$ parametrically, $x = x(t)$ and $y = y(t)$.
 If we substitute these into $u = u(x,y)$ and $v = v(x,y)$, we obtain parametric equations $u = u[x(t), y(t)], v = v[x(t), y(t)]$ for $C'$.

+## The Point at Infinity ##

+There isn't just one point at infinity.
+In fact, if you go infinitely far away from the origin in any direction, you will arrive at "the point at infinity".
+Depending on the convention of a text, the complex plane can be considered to exclude the point at infinity by default, in which case the complex plane plus the point at infinity is called the **extended complex plane**, or the complex plane is considerd to include the point at infinity by default, in which case the complex plane without the point at infinity is referred to as the **finite complex plane**.